Inflectra/rapise-documentation/docs/Guide/understanding_the_script.md

 `SeSOnTestFinish` may be used multiple times.
 For example, one may use it in the custom library to close an application.

+> Deprecated: You may also define a global function `TestFinish()` that works the same way as a callback.
+However if there are many such functions, only one will actually work.

+### SeSOnTestPrepare

-- **TestPrepare()** - For advanced users; `TestPrepare()` is called before recording and before playback.
+For advanced users; `SeSOnTestPrepare` callback is called before recording and before playback.
 It may be used to properly initialize libraries.

-More advanced ways of defining multiple test prepare handlers is to use `SeSOnTestPrepare` with callback:
+Please, note that `SeSOnTestPrepare` may be put into a `shared` file.
+In this case it will be executed for playback but not for recording (because recorder does not load shared files).
+But if you put it into your library, it will be executed in all cases when library is loaded.

 ```javascript
 SeSOnTestPrepare(function(){